Studio App Building Guidelines - Value framing

 To learn how to configure an input dropdown to change a variable, see: Input dropdowns with loaded inputs.

 If you have more than 2 or 3 parameters to configure for the use case and value calculation, we recommend creating a separate view for use case configuration and setup.
-To read more about setting up a configuration view, see: Initial app setup and data validation guidelines.
+To read more about setting up a configuration view, see: Initial app setup guidelines.

 Time series chart to display the development over time of the primary metrics